SamlonDev/BalatrOverlay/README.md

 ### What this mod allows (and will allow)

-    1. See the combinations in the hand. (remained Flush House)
+    See the combinations in the hand. (remained Flush House)
-    2. Calculate the odds of each combination falling out when the hand is discarded (WIP)
-    3. Calculating the chips the hand will bring (WIP)

 ## Why did I do this

-I think balatro is a very tough game.
-Especially if you want to conquer it, because you need to be oriented to the situation and make calculations in your mind as chips and possible combinations at discard

-Therefore, I decided to write this mod, which will help people who do not want to go into the depths of probability theory to enjoy the game without losing Full House in a search for a Flush
+I found the original mod very handy, but I had a different idea in mind my version of the mod removes all visual bloat, and leaves only the in-hand combinations also, I removed code that was writing to the game state as this made this mod quite unstable at times

 ## Installation